ballerina-platform/ballerina-dev-website/learn/get-started/deploy-ballerina-on-kubernetes.md

 ## Writing the Ballerina service

 Let’s write a Ballerina program that returns a `Hello, World!` string upon invoking the resource.
-Execute the `bal new` command to create a new Ballerina project.
+Execute the `bal new` command to create a new Ballerina package.

 ```bash
 $ bal new greeter